fabacab/inline-gdocs-viewer/readme.txt

 Another option for sorting your table, for example, is to use the `query` attribute and pass along an appropriate [Google Charts API Query Language query that includes an `order by` clause](https://developers.google.com/chart/interactive/docs/querylanguage#Order_By).

 == Change log ==

+= Version 0.6.1 =

+* [Bugfix](https://wordpress.org/support/topic/with-06-ver-i-have-an-error-uncaught-referenceerror-google-is-not-defined): Fix bug that caused JavaScript loading to fail when certain `gdoc` shortcodes were used.

 = Version 0.6 =